-5033 Developing Promotional Materials 3-2-4
+5033 Developing Promotional Materials

 A course on writing and designing promotional materials for print and Web distribution.
 Topics include: marketing communication principles, audience and product analysis, promotional writing styles and formats, and effective design of marketing materials.
 Fluency in computer-assisted publishing is recommended.
-Prerequisites: ENG 1010 or ENG 1019, MKT 2901 (minimium grade C for all).
+Prerequisites: ENG 1010 or ENG 1019, MKT 2901 (minimum grade C for all).